-If you are reading this page, you probably have read the whole toolkit and have learned how to conduct evaluation of your projects and what it is for, especially if these are youth employment projects and even more if you are interested in assessing their real impact.
+If you are reading these pages, you probably have read the whole thing and have learned how to conduct evaluation of your projects and what it is for, especially if these are youth employment projects and even more if you are interested in assessing their real (net) impact.

 Thanks to the participatory approach to the evaluation you acquire information that is vital for key decisions about the project and also very important for the stakeholders, especially the donors.
 What is more, the beneficiaries get empowered and the project team get better informed, coordinated and motivated.
-Finally, you are on the way towards more relevant, effective, sustainable, efficient and simply better projects!
+Finally, you are on the way towards a more relevant, effective, sustainable, efficient and simply better project!